 Student Restraint: In situations where safety is at risk, reasonable measures may be employed to manage behaviour, prioritizing the well-being of all involved.

 Our approach to discipline seeks to balance responsibility and support.
-We aim to guide students toward making positive choices and understanding the impact of their actions per our shared values of honesty, respect, and leadership.
+We aim to guide students in making positive choices and understanding the impact of their actions, aligning with our shared values of honesty, respect, leadership, safety, and accountability.

 The Division shall ensure that individuals in all schools have access to ongoing Therapeutic Crisis Intervention (TCI) training.
 Certain identified students may require Individual Program Plans, Student Behaviour Plans or Safety Plans.
-Planned physical restraints shall be used only in the student's best interests and are agreed upon in a collaborative stakeholder meeting between the student, their parents/guardians and the school staff.
+Planned physical restraints shall be used only in the student's best interests and shall be agreed upon in a collaborative stakeholder meeting among the student, their parents/guardians, and the school staff.